warehouse-13/cosmic/build-docs/docs/build-guide/host-bootstrapping.md

   for each board, you _could_ skip the `--dev` flag in the command below.
 - Each MicroVM is created with 2 network interfaces.
 One of those is a **macvtap** interface in bridge mode which gives the MicroVM its network access.
 This is something needs to be enabled in the host kernel.
+(Flintlock also allows for a standard bridge/tap setup, but we are going with `macvtap` here.

 ## Install